chenasraf/unaconfig_dart/README.md

 If you are bulding a package or library for dart, you will often need to get the user config from either a standalone file or pubspec.yaml.

-This package lets you find files in various formats and get the first (or merged) config that matches.
+This package lets you find files in various formats and get the first config that matches.

 This package is inspired by NPM's [cosmiconfig](https://www.npmjs.com/package/cosmiconfig).

 ## Features

 - Just set your config name and search
-- Customizable strategies, so any file type can be supported
+- Customizable parsers, so any file type can be supported
-- Default strategies for key under `pubspec.yaml`
+- Default parsers for key under `pubspec.yaml`

 ## Getting started